 Works out of the box

 In order to build the Docker image, run the

 build.sh script.
 If you are

-using proprietary NVIDIA drivers, run the script with
+using proprietary NVIDIA drivers, run the script with the

-The command will create kdepim:dev Docker image.
+The command will create a Docker image called kdepim:dev.

 To run the container, use the

-If you are using proprietary NVIDIA drivers, run the script with
+If you are using proprietary NVIDIA drivers, run the script with the

 run.sh -n $HOME/kdepim-dev

 The content of the directory will be available in the container in the /home/neon/kdepim directory.